 Applicants are normally expected to have at least three A levels.
 In many cases, specific subjects are required, and these will be indicated in the typical offers listed for the course.

 We believe that practical skills in science are important to aid understanding of the relevant subjects.
-As such we will ask for the practical skills element of a science A level to be passed as part of the conditions of offer for those studying science subjects in England where it is relevant to the course to which they have applied.
-Where applicable this is stated in the typical offers listed for
+While we do not widely include the passing of the practical skills element in the conditions of an offer, it is our expectation that this element will be successfully completed.
+Where the practical skills element is required as part of an offer, this is stated in the typical offers listed for the course.

 International Baccalaureate Diploma

 Applicants are required to have the full International Baccalaureate Diploma with at least three subjects studied at Higher Level.
 As well as an overall points score, specific subjects and points will be required at Higher Level.
 Applicants taking IB Certificates at Higher Level outside of the full diploma may be considered on a case-by-case basis depending on overall profile, breadth and depth of study.

 We are happy to consider Mathematics: Analysis and Approaches (AA) and Mathematics: Applications and Interpretation (AI) as being suitable to meet our GCSE (SL equivalent) and A level (HL equivalent) Maths requirements.

 If you are studying Scottish Highers and Advanced Highers, you will usually need at least two subjects at Advanced Higher, sometimes in specified subjects, alongside Highers in three other subjects.

 Welsh Baccalaureate Advanced Diploma/Skills Challenge Certificate